yujiri8/yujiri.xyz/software/gold.md

 ## Stylistic stuff

-* Trailing commas allowed everywhere

-	Actually, when inside parens or a similar character and breaking across lines, you don't even need commas:
+* When inside parens or a similar character and breaking across lines, you don't need commas:

 	```
 	items = [
 		item1